It’s harder now than ever to be found on Facebook, to increase organic post reach and crucially, to get Facebook page likes.

 Just because you’ve got a cute cat, that doesn’t mean you should post photos of it.
 Creating posts like this will attract users, but they’re the wrong kind, basically acting as dead numbers.

-Use your research to create a bank of ideas, or completed content to share with your audience.
-Try to make it entertaining, informative and engaging.
+Use your research to create a bank of ideas, or completed content to share with your audience (or use this content marketing ideas guide!).

 Interaction (and Supercharged Interaction)